 Fire is difficult to start Refer to section 4.C.
-Lighting Instructions Neter to section the Lighting matractions Open air controls Establish draft: Hold a lighted, rolled up newspaper under the front of the baffle Place DRY kindling over wadded up newspaper; leave air spaces between pieces of wood Light the paper, allow kindling to ignite and progress to a lively burn Slowly add progressively larger pieces of dry wood until the fire is well established Smoke in the house at startup Check and clean chimney if needed Open air controls Establish draft Do not use exhaust fans during startup Do not close doors until the fire is well-established Smoke in the house during operation Check and clean chimney if needed Check door rope for seal Open air controls (ACC) Smoke in the house during refueling Open air controls (ACC) to establish a lively coal bed Open doors SLOWLY Add progressively larger wood to establish a hot fire Fuel burns too fast ACC not working properly Wood too dry, mix in less seasoned wood after the fire is established User larger diameter wood Check baffle/ceramic blanket for propler placement (Section 3.A.3) Close down ACC (refer to section 4.D.
-Heat Management) Glass doesn't stay clean Establish a good, hot fire Use well-seasoned wood Not enough or no heat Move combustion air control to fully open position Fan is not on Insufficient fuel for fire/heat required Fan doesn't come on No power Fan doesn't come on No powerFireplace is not hot enough to activate snap disc
+Lighting Instructions Open air controls Establish draft: Hold a lighted, rolled up newspaper under the front of the baffle Place DRY kindling over wadded up newspaper; leave air spaces between pieces of wood Light the paper, allow kindling to ignite and progress to a lively burn Slowly add progressively larger pieces of dry wood until the fire is well established Smoke in the house at startup Check and clean chimney if needed Open air controls Establish draft Do not use exhaust fans during startup Do not close doors until the fire is well-established Smoke in the house during operation Check and clean chimney if needed Check door rope for seal Open air controls (ACC) Smoke in the house during refueling Open air controls (ACC) to establish a lively coal bed Open doors SLOWLY Add progressively larger wood to establish a hot fire Fuel burns too fast ACC not working properly Wood too dry, mix in less seasoned wood after the fire is established User larger diameter wood Check baffle/ceramic blanket for propler placement (Section 3.A.3) Close down ACC (refer to section 4.D.
+Heat Management) Glass doesn't stay clean Establish a good, hot fire Use well-seasoned wood Not enough or no heat Move combustion air control to fully open position 1 Fan is not on Fan is not onInsufficient fuel for fire/heat required Fan doesn't come on Fan doesn't come on Insufficient fuel for fire/heat required